flenniken/statictea/docs/functions.md

 Get a dictionary value by its key.
 If the key doesn't exist, the default value is returned if specified, else a warning is generated.

 ~~~
-get(dictionary: dict, key: string, default: optional any) any
+get = func(dictionary: dict, key: string, default: optional any) any
 ~~~

 Note: For dictionary lookup you can use dot notation.
 It's the